AdobeDocs/campaign-web.en/help/v8/get-started/predefined-filters.md

 >[!CONTEXTUALHELP]
 >id="acw_homepage_learning_card4"
 >title="Predefined filter management"
->abstract="Campaign web now offers you an user-friendly interface to effortlessly manage and customize predefined filters to meet your specific needs.
+>abstract="Campaign Web user interface offers an user-friendly interface to effortlessly manage and customize predefined filters to meet your specific needs.
 Create once and save for future use."

 <!--TO REMOVE BELOW-->